Doy-lee/session-pro-backend/readme.md

 # user should contact support, hence clearing this value may clear the error prompt for said user.
 set_user_errors              =

+# A ',' delimited string to instruct the DB to mark the specified rows as handled or delete the rows
+# from the google notification history table in the DB on startup.
+This value must be of the format
+#
+#   "<message_id>=[handled|deleted], ..."
+#
+# For example
+#
+#   "12345=deleted,8392=handled"
+#
+# Which will delete the row with a message ID of 12345 and mark the row with the message ID of 8392
+# to being handled (which stops the backend from trying to process the message).
+Note that when you
+# handle a message, this also wipes the notification payload from the table (since the backend does
+# not need to parse and process the message anymore).
+#
+# Handled notifications will get deleted at the expiry date and persist in the database just incase
+# Google redelivers the notification.
+Duplicated notifiations are de-duped by their message ID.
+#
+# Similarly, keep this as an empty string to opt out.
+This is intended to flush out bad
+# notifications that may be invalid or no longer necessary to process/impossible to process due to
+# inconsistent DB state, otherwise, do not use unless you know the intended consequences!
+Make a
+# backup of the DB before proceeding!
+set_google_notification      = <command...>

 # Set the URL to the Session Webhook Manage URL to push warning and error logs to at runtime
 session_webhook_url          = <url...>